-Iron rich food is essential for our health but an estimated 33% of us are iron deficient.
+Iron rich food is critical for our health but 33% of us are iron deficient.
 In menstruating women it’s way higher.

 Iron Deficiency Symptoms

-Iron is essential for a huge range of body functions so iron deficiency can show itself in some very surprising symptoms.
-Some of the most common iron deficiency symptoms are :
+Iron is key to a huge range of body functions so iron deficiency shows itself in surprising symptoms.

 - Frequent infections